msewell13/azalia/README.md

 ## Getting Started

 You will need to create a few custom fields in Manager.io in order for the script to work.
+You will also need to get the field ID from the manager API and add them in config.py.
 Please add the following under Settings/Custom Fields:

 Sales Invoice - We use this to determine through the API if the invoice has been paid or not.
 1. Label: 'Paid', Type: 'Drop-down list' The options for the dropdown should be True and False.